Iran: Historic Capitals

 Sayed: Just consider that many nations have fought each other during the course of history, not all of it has been because of religion.

 Rick: But there's so much bloodshed between Sunni's and Shiite's.
 In the 1980's, one million casualties between Sunni Iraq and Shiite Iran.
-Why did they fight and shed blood when the differences seem so small?
+Why do they fight and shed blood when the differences seem so small?

-Rick: Economic expansion, nationalism
+Rick: Economic expansion, nationalism.

 Sayed: Nationalism, economic expansion, some help from superpowers.
 I think the best example for the people in the West to understand these matters between Shiite's and Sunni's, is this example of England and Ireland.

 Whatever the root causes — religious or nationalism…the Sunni and Shiite Muslims share a bloody past.
 And the conflict continues.
 Like cities throughout Iran, Esfahan has a cemetery dedicated to the estimated 200,000 Iranian martyrs — as anyone who dies in a religious or national war is called — of the Iran/Iraq war.
 All the portraits and all the dates are from the 1980s.

 Today, over two decades later, the cemetery is still very much alive with mourning loved ones.
 While the United States lives with the scars of Viet Nam, a generation of Iranians live with the scars of their war with Iraq — a war in which Iran, with one quarter of our population, suffered many times the deaths.